calebissharp/provide-page/README.md

 ### submitRequest (Object requestBody, String requestMethod, Boolean acceptJson)

-This following action is mainly used in conjunction with the `Form` component (see below), but you may trigger it manually if for some reason you need to do that.
+This action is mainly used automatically in conjunction with the `Form` component (see below), but you may trigger it manually if for some reason you need to do that.

 ## Reducers

 Your components may also be provided the following reduced `propTypes`.

-### windowPath

-Essentially `window.location.pathname`.
-On the server this defaults to `express`'s `request.originalUrl` when `createMiddleware` is used (see below).

-### splitWindowPath

-Basically `windowPath.split('/')`, shifted since the first item is always empty.
-So for example, when your `windowPath` is `/foo/bar`, this will be `['foo', 'bar']`.
-This exists as a convenience to reduce boilerplate when rendering your routes.

 ### headers